 In this section, we’ll explore two main methods: utilizing the built-in screen-capturing feature and using third-party applications available on the App Store.

 Your iPhone could double up as a recorder for YouTube live streams.
 Thanks to its built-in screen recording feature.
 So, how do we tap into this functionality?

 Let’s take a look:

-- Got a YouTube live stream to catch?
-Hop onto the YouTube app or pick your favorite browser and land on your desired stream.
+- Got a YouTube livestream to catch?
+Hop onto the YouTube app or pick your favourite browser and land on your desired stream.

 - Summon the Control Center, simply by swiping down from the top-right corner if you’re on an iPhone X or newer, or swiping up from the bottom for older models.

 - See a button that looks like a circle inside another?
 That’s your screen recording button.
 Give it a tap!

 - Notice a countdown?
 This is your window to ensure the YouTube live stream is good to go.

 - As the countdown hits zero, the magic begins.
 Your iPhone starts recording both the screen and audio.

 - Done with recording?
 Access the Control Center once more and stop the recording by tapping the screen recording button.